 \subsection{Experimental Setup}

-Our real hardware noise simulation experiments are implemented in Python 3.9, interfacing with IBM's Qiskit software library.
-All the IBMQ noisy simulation experiments use 48 cores and 30GB of RAM with error model from IBM's $ibm\_perth$ for $m=1$ cases and from IBM's $ibmq\_guadalupe$ for $m=2$ cases.
-The topology of the two machines are listed in Figure \ref{fig:simulation}c.
-Each circuit was exacuated with 200 shots to achieve the average fidelity.
-Noise-free or Pauli-noise circuit simulations were carried out using a single core on a single node, with the largest simulations using roughly 1.5 MB of RAM.
-For each value of $m$, $1024$ shots were carried out, using a gate-based error model applied via Monte Carlo sampling.
+Noise-free or Pauli-noise circuit simulations are implemented with a single core on a single node, with the largest simulations using 1.5 MB of RAM.
+For each value of QRAM address width $m$, we execute $1024$ shots to achieve the average fidelity, using a gate-based error model applied via Monte Carlo sampling.
+We assume devices with 2D square grid connectivity, commonly used in NISQ or FTQC architectures.